prossel/UnitySerialPort/README.md

 - from any script, call the static functions `Serial.write()` or `Serial.writeLn()`
 - if not not already, the serial port will be opened automatically.

+## Configuration
+Drop the SerialConfig component to an empty GameObject in your scene and configure:

+- the preferred ports
+- the speed
+- whether you wand debug informations in console

 # Troubleshooting

 ## Error CS0234 Ports does not exist in the namespace